canro91/canro91.github.io/_posts/2019-08-02-PostfixNotationAnInterviewExercise.md

 }
 ```

 Voila!
 That's how we can evaluate postfix expressions in C#.
 For more tips to prepare yourself for your next interview, check [my interview tips]({% post_url 2019-09-29-RemoteInterviewTips %}).
-Also, check my post on [the difference between Func and Action in C#]({% post_url 2019-03-22-WhatTheFuncAction %}) and [time complexity]({% post_url 2019-08-29-TimeComplexity %}).
+Also, check my post on [the difference between Func and Action in C#]({% post_url 2019-03-22-WhatTheFuncAction %}) and [how to solve the two-sum problem]({% post_url 2019-08-29-TimeComplexity %}).
 Those are another two common interview questions.

 _Happy coding!_